Interview with Carolyn Bridget Kennedy

 I love awkward comedy—especially where you see characters in predicaments that are embarrassing or uncomfortable.
 In addition, I also like intelligently written comedy.
-Furthermore, I enjoy comedies where the characters are not always the nicest people and sometimes behave in the worst ways (like “Always Sunny in Philadelphia” or “Seinfeld”).
+I enjoy comedies where the characters are not always the nicest people such as “Always Sunny in Philadelphia” or “Seinfeld”.

 I love the ridiculousness and intelligence of sketch comedy.
 I’ve been a fan of Saturday Night Live since my early teens.

 3. Describe some of your favourite TV comedy shows/films and comedy influences.